snuzzolillo/Mysql-MariaDB-embedded/doc/TOPIC_03.md

 ## The Bind Variables
 Bind Variables are used to exchange data between the host language and the embedded language.
-For the purposes of this pre-compiler, it will make a direct relationship between variables in embedded language (those preceded with ":") and variables (of global context) within the host language with a correlation by "name of variable", that is, a variable called ": var_date" in the embedded language the value will be associated with a variable called "$ var_date" in the host language.
+For the purposes of this pre-compiler, it will make a direct relationship between variables in embedded language (those preceded with ":") and variables (of global context) within the host language with a correlation by "name of variable", that is, a variable called ": var_date" in the embedded language the value will be associated with a variable called "$var_date" in the host language.

 Let's look at this example of embedded SQL code:
 ```php